-Everyone loves Ueno Zoo's giant pandas.
+Everyone loves Ueno Zoo's giant pandas, and "pandamonium" is again swirling through the area after the panda cub Xiang Xiang was born - inspiring new product designs, from breads to stuffed toys.
 Their bodies covered with fluffy black and white fur are simply too cute.
 At souvenir shops in Ueno, you will find many cute panda items such as stuffed dolls and key rings.

 Many casual-style izakaya pubs line up in Hoppy-dori near Sensoji Temple.
 You can enjoy eating and drinking in an open and relaxed atmosphere with tables placed in front of shops.
 Shops are always crowded with regular customers, but they warmly welcome tourists.
 A Shitamachi-style (old town-style) interaction is one of the great things about drinking at izakaya pubs.

 8. Get a Taste of Asian Culture

 The basement food store inside Ameyoko Center Building is a place that makes you feel like you are in Asian countries such as China, Korea, and Thailand without actually leaving Japan.
 Everything Asian from spices and condiments to fresh fish and vegetables from these countries can be found here.
 Enjoy the chaotic atmosphere that only Asia can offer.